 5. Verify Certifications and Education

 When a background check is conducted it is also a good chance for you to verify an applicant’s education as well as any special certifications they are claiming to hold.
 You can do this to verify their honesty, or in some cases, that they can legally hold the positions.
 There are certain industries where it is legally necessary to have certain degrees or certifications to perform a job.
+Close Consulting who specialise in terminations note that serious legal issues can arise if you do not properly vet your employees and their qualifications prior to hiring them.
+Not only will they be providing services without being fully qualified, but they can also turn it back onto you in the event of a termination.

 6. Give You Peace of Mind